Free consultation

-If you rent or own an apartment in an apartment building in Philadelphia or elsewhere in Pennsylvania, you expect the common area of the apartment complex to be safe and free of any unreasonable hazards.
+If you rent or own an apartment in an apartment building in Philadelphia, you expect the common area of the apartment complex to be safe and free of any unreasonable hazards.
 In fact, if you are renting an apartment, your landlord is required to provide a safe living space and warn you of any non-obvious and dangerous conditions, if any.

 Fact: An estimated nearly 20 million American households rent apartments, and the vast majority of them opt for affordable options in older apartment complexes.